Lukm4nZ3r0/EKarcis/README.md

 Features:
 * Authentication with JWT
-* Image Upload For Tours
+* Image Upload for Tours
 * Advertise your Tour
 * Buy ticket
 * Check Out